HigasaOR/mitoSNV-patho-predictor/README.md

 ## Notice
 * I hardcoded every input files required (as well as the output files) to run the process.
 If you want to use custom file paths, you need to change it manually in the code.
 * You will need to download manually the newer database files (and thus need to change the file paths in the scripts).
+* Some of the internal files generated during the process has already been included in the `data/` directory.
+However, there are still some files not included (due to large file sizes) and need to be generated from scripts.

 ## Brief

-This is a pathogenicity predictor of Mitochondrial SNV(Single Nucleotide Variation)s.
+This is a pathogenicity predictor of Mitochondrial SNV(Single Nucleotide Variation)s, using LGBM machine learning model.
 Different regions of DNA are accounted for different functions.
 This work only considers two types of regions:
 1. tRNA coding region
 2. Pretein coding region under the condition that the variant is non-synonymous.